gavinlaking/vedeu/docs/events/refresh.md

 ## Refresh Events

-Note: 'name' is a Symbol unless mentioned otherwise.
+Note: `name` is a Symbol unless mentioned otherwise, and can be substituted for `Vedeu.focus` to use the interface currently in focus.

 {include:file:docs/events/by_name/refresh.md}